Deus Scientiarum Dominus

 Please consider sponsoring one of our scholars or an upcoming colloquium or lecture series or book discussion group.
 It is only through the generous support of donors like you that the next generation of Oxford students, as well as interested scholars and policy-makers, might receive ancient wisdom in a setting of Christian life and worship.
 Donations can be made here.

-Alternatively, donations can made by bank transfer with the following details.
+Alternatively, donations can made by bank transfer with the following details:

 Pusey House Chapel